-1. Atlantic Boulevard
+Atlantic Boulevard

 Atlantic Boulevard has the potential to become a hub for small businesses and a vibrant destination for local residents.
-The fine grain pattern of smaller blocks and parcels, central location to surrounding neighborhoods, and current sidewalk widths present opportunities for placemaking, new housing, and small business development.
-The size and depth of parcels fronting Atlantic Boulevard is a significant constraint however.
+The fine-grained pattern of smaller blocks and parcels, central location to surrounding neighborhoods, and current sidewalk widths present opportunities for placemaking, new housing, and small business development.
+A significant constraint is the size and depth of parcels fronting Atlantic Boulevard.